Marks & Spencer: M&S Food

 Orders from M&S accounted for more than half of Uniq's food product supplies to UK retailers in 2010, after several years' service as a major M&S food product supplier.

 The Simply Food brand was phased out in stand-alone larger stores after the rebrand in 2015, with the larger stores rebranded as M&S Foodhall.

 In March 2019, M&S announced that they would open more supermarket-sized food halls, with a floor area of between 10,000 and 15,000 sqft, that would stock their full food range, in order to attract more families looking to do a weekly shop.
-M&S also lowered the price of over 1,000 of their popular lines to compete with their larger supermarket rivals such as Tesco and Sainsbury's.
+M&S also lowered the price of more than 1,000 of their popular lines to compete with their larger supermarket rivals such as Tesco and Sainsbury's.